 Salt High Blood Pressure

-Research into the connection between salt and high blood pressure shows we may have been overly-anxious about sodium.
+Research into the connection between salt and high blood pressure shows many of us may have been overly-anxious about sodium.

 Sodium chloride intake it would seem has been a thorn in our flesh for far too long.
 It is true that most of us should add rather less to our food; research shows that it would have a moderately beneficial effect on any person suffering from hypertension.